seabbs/80-percent-good-enough/letter.md

 ---
+title: What is 80% good enough for real-time analyses during the COVID-19 pandemic
 bibliography: [library.bib]
+output: pdf_document
 ---

-# What is 80% good enough for real-time analyses during the COVID-19 pandemic

 ## Abstract